23 Incredible CEO Statistics

 Running a company means being able to do more than just crunch numbers all day.
 Among Fortune 100 CEOs, 28% cite finance as their primary area of expertise.

-CEO FINANCIALS
+CEO Financials

-CEOs collect some pretty decent paychecks, and many of them are able to use their wealth to do good in their local communities and on a global level.
-At the top tier, chief executives are raking in millions of dollars a year in salary, not to mention even more money in bonuses.
-Some of the numbers we discovered on how much they make are truly jaw-dropping.
+CEOs collect some pretty decent paychecks.
+Many of them are able to use their wealth to do good in their local communities and on a global level.
+At the top tier, chief executives are raking in millions of dollars a year in salary.
+Not to mention even more money in bonuses.

 16. What's the average salary for a CEO?

-17. Who's the highest paid CEO in America?
+17. Who's the highest-paid CEO in America?

 18. How much do women CEOs earn compared to men?